CExA-project/cheat-sheet-for-kokkos/CONTRIBUTING.md

 Patches are used to save specific adjustments in the final document that cannot be present in the source Markdown file.
 Namely, such changes include manual page breaks, abbreviations, etc.
-Large modification, however, such as removal of an entire section, are better handled by the pre-processor discussed above.
+Large modification, however, such as the removal of an entire section, are better handled by the pre-processor discussed above.

 A patch is associated with a version number `x.y.z`, and is stored under `patches/<mode>/x.y.z` (with `<mode>` being `print` for print mode).
 If a patch file exists with the same name as the current version number (stored in `VERSION`), then the patch is automatically applied when calling `convert.sh`.